 The suspension harness presses into the same spots all day.
 That pressure flattens hair, stresses the roots and contributes to thinning or breakage at the hairline and crown.

 Hard hats trap heat.
-Add physical work, and you’ve got a warm environment up top of your lid that softens hair and makes it more prone to snapping under pressure.
+Add physical work and you have got a warm environment on top of your head that softens hair and makes it more prone to snapping under pressure.

 Sweat sits against your scalp and hair, leaving it damp for long periods.
 Damp hair is weaker hair.
-Over time, this can also lead to scalp irritation and breakouts, which never helps anyone.
+Over time, this can also lead to scalp irritation and breakouts.

 This is the big one.
-Hard hat hair isn’t a one-off.
-It’s what happens when the same areas cop the same treatment, five or six days a week.
+Hard hat hair is not a one-off.
+It is what happens when the same areas cop the same treatment, five or six days a week.

-You don’t wake up one day with “hard hat hair”.
+You do not wake up one day with hard hat hair.
 It creeps in.
+Common signs include:

 - Short, broken hairs along the hairline